SV-ZeroOne/Hacking_Write-ups/thm_dogcat.md

 First I manually browse the website and explore its functionality.
 Right off the bat I notice the applications URL **view** parameter which seems like it can be an avanue for an LFI attack.

-I tried multiple LFI URL strings such as the traditional way to try and read the /etc/passwd file but they did not work.
+I tried multiple LFI URL code strings such as the traditional way to try and read the /etc/passwd file but they did not work.

 This did not work as there is logic in the index.php source code that prevents this from happening easily.
 There are ways around this however as seen below.
 ```
 http://10.10.124.115/?view=../../../../../../../etc/passwd
 ```

-This did work and if we analyze the index.php source code of the application we can understand that there is logic that need to be fulfilled like it must contain the word dog or cat and that it requires an **ext** parameter to be set or it will default to .php.
+The LFI URL code string below did work.
 ```
 http://10.10.124.115/?view=./dog/../../../../../etc/passwd&ext=
 ```

 The passwd file did not contain anything interesting.

 ![dogcat web application](/Images/thm_dogcat_webapp_1.jpg)